noirello/bonsai/docs/advanced.rst

 LDAP controls
 =============

-Several LDAP controls can be used to extend and improved the basic LDAP operations.
+Several LDAP controls can be used to extend and improve the basic LDAP operations.
 Bonsai is supporting the following controls.
 Always check (the root DSE's `supportedControls`) that the server also supports the selected control.